Camden Property Trust (NYSE:CPT) Releases Q4 2021 Earnings Guidance

+The company also recently announced a quarterly dividend, which was paid on Monday, October 18th.
+Shareholders of record on Thursday, September 30th were given a $0.83 dividend.
+The ex-dividend date was Wednesday, September 29th.
+This represents a $3.32 dividend on an annualized basis and a yield of 2.03%.
+Camden Property Trust’s dividend payout ratio (DPR) is 67.76%.

-In other news, CEO Richard J. Campo sold 14,409 shares of the company’s stock in a transaction dated Tuesday, August 3rd.
-The stock was sold at an average price of $148.62, for a total transaction of $2,141,465.58.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, Vice Chairman D Keith Oden sold 14,424 shares of the company’s stock in a transaction dated Tuesday, August 3rd.
-The shares were sold at an average price of $148.62, for a total value of $2,143,694.88.
-The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 86,208 shares of company stock worth $12,826,682.
-2.80% of the stock is owned by company insiders.
+In other news, Director Frances Aldrich Sevilla-Sacasa sold 2,681 shares of the stock in a transaction on Wednesday, September 15th.
+The stock was sold at an average price of $151.83, for a total value of $407,056.23.
+Following the completion of the sale, the director now owns 18,471 shares in the company, valued at $2,804,451.93.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+2.80% of the stock is currently owned by corporate insiders.

-A hedge fund recently raised its stake in Camden Property Trust stock.
-Morgan Stanley raised its stake in shares of Camden Property Trust (NYSE:CPT) by 124.2% in the 2nd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The fund owned 299,467 shares of the real estate investment trust’s stock after acquiring an additional 165,887 shares during the period.
-Morgan Stanley owned approximately 0.30% of Camden Property Trust worth $39,731,000 as of its most recent SEC filing.
-Institutional investors own 95.61% of the company’s stock.
+An institutional investor recently raised its position in Camden Property Trust stock.
+Morgan Stanley boosted its stake in Camden Property Trust (NYSE:CPT) by 124.2% during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 299,467 shares of the real estate investment trust’s stock after acquiring an additional 165,887 shares during the quarter.
+Morgan Stanley owned 0.30% of Camden Property Trust worth $39,731,000 as of its most recent SEC filing.
+95.65% of the stock is currently owned by hedge funds and other institutional investors.

 About Camden Property Trust